 An index fund functions a lot like a mutual fund or ETF in that it contains a wide variety of investments under one fund, and it trades just like a stock.
 Meaning, you can buy a single share of an index fund and get instant exposure to a ton of industries.
 The goal of an index fund is to match the specific index it follows (such as the S&P 500 or NASDAQ) as closely as possible – meaning the index fund should “contain” investments in that index.

 While the Dow Jones and S&P 500 are the most commonly known indexes, there are indexes for pretty much every type of investment, every sector, every natural resource, and the list goes on.
 There are a LOT of index funds to choose from – which gives you the ability to mix and match them to build a portfolio that suits your style.
-Index funds can be purchased directly through an online brokerage, which is what I recommend.
+Index funds can be purchased directly through a the best online brokerage accounts, which is what I recommend.

 Technically, Vanguard is an index-fund provider since they have their own index funds.
 However, I still consider them an online brokerage (and one of the better ones for index fund investing at that).

 And because there are sometimes thousands of stocks within an index fund, you’re not only diversifying but also mitigating risk.